 Nationalism–by far the most powerful political idea of the past 250 years–has transformed human history the world over.
 By positing a new form of human identity, it has liberated and enslaved, built and destroyed.
 Most importantly it persisted by presenting itself as a natural fact of human life.
 Studying nationalism, therefore, is an act of self-exploration, whether we regard ourselves as national or not.
 Yet, though nationalism has shaped the modern age, people strongly disagree on its most basic concepts: What are nations?
 When did they emerge?
 What is their future?
 This research seminar will begin with a systematic and comparative study of the key theories of nationalism, seeking to understand both their claims and historical contexts.
 From this theoretical foundation, the seminar will explore case studies from different epochs and continents.
 Further: more than focusing on nationalism’s impact on politics, our case studies will illustrate nationalism’s impact on gender norms and class, on religion and philosophy, on culture and the arts.
 Finally the course will culminate in individual student research projects, consisting of a 25-page research paper and a final presentation as part of a mini-conference event.

 Not open to first-year students.
 Limited to 15 students.
 Enrollment requires attendance at the first class meeting.
-Fall semester.
-Five College Professor Gordon.2015-16: Offered in Spring 2016
+Omitted 2016-17.
+Professor Gordon.2016-17: Not offered

 (Offered as HIST 432 [EU] and EUST 332.)
 Victorian Britain was a nation of contrasts.
 It was at once the world’s foremost economic and imperial power, the richest nation in Europe, and the country where the consequences of industrialization–slums, poverty, disease, alcoholism, sexual violence–took some of their bleakest forms.
 In an era of revolution, Britain enjoyed one of the most stable political systems in Europe; yet it was also a society plagued by crime and by fears of popular unrest, the place where Marx predicted the worker’s revolt would begin.
 This seminar explores the complex world of the Victorians through a focus on what contemporaries termed the “social problem”: the underclass of criminals, paupers, and prostitutes who seemed immune to reform.
 Themes will include political liberalism and the Poor Law, imperialism at home and abroad, industrialization and urbanization, sanitation, hygiene, and disease control initiatives, shifting cultural understandings of gender and class, and Jack the Ripper.
 Students will be expected to write a research paper on a topic of their choice.
 One class meeting per week.